 In addition to sailing, the Regatta programme of 1922 included rowing and swimming races, pillow fights on a pole slung between two barges, and concluded with a mud-patten race.
 Not surprisingly this race was won by some Emsworth fishermen, who afterwards rescued Club members, naturally inexpert in this activity, who had ventured to compete and become stranded in the mud.
-In the evening, there was dancing on the green beside the clubhouse.
+In the evening, there was dancing on the green beside Quay Cottage.
 Weather conditions were ideal throughout, and the whole event proved highly successful.

 As a result of this auspicious beginning, about 120 members were enrolled at an annual subscription of 1 guinea, and enjoyed handicap racing with a varied collection of boats.
 However, the desire for a one-design led to the introduction of a Hayling Island Class boat costing some £50 fully equipped.
 These were 16ft. clinker built, centreboard craft, three-quarter decked, with sliding gunter rig.
 They were not particularly fast but were sea worthy in all conditions.

 A standard type of 10ft. pram dinghy was introduced in the late 1920s as an introduction for the younger members, and slowly the appeal of one design class racing was recognised.
 As a result of this, apart from the Annual Regatta, handicap racing gradually died out on a regular basis.